 Make sure to use fresh nut butter.
 The hard part at the bottom of a jar will not blend into the chocolate sauce.

-The vegan protein ice cream firms up after about 45 minutes in the freezer enough that you can use an ice cream scoop it into gluten-free ice cream cones!
+The ice cream with protein firms up after about 45 minutes in the freezer enough that you can use an ice cream scoop it into gluten-free ice cream cones!
 If you want soft serve, only freeze for 20-30 minutes and serve in bowls.

 Do not add unsweetened almond milk to help process the bananas.
 Adding almond milk (or any liquid) will turn this into more of a smoothie and less of a creamy, protein ice cream.